jbowkett/CV/README.md

   manner, parsing recognised web pages automatically.
 Incorporating JDIC/JExplorer and Webstart.
-(Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component)
+(Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component).
-* Developed a Maven plug-in to composite obfuscating and signing mojos ready for Webstart creation to ensure output obfuscated jars are signed for use in Webstart.
-Incorporating Maven 3 and Proguard.
+* Developed a Proguard Maven 3 plug-in to composite obfuscating and signing mojos prior to Webstart creation.
 * Created various autonomous web page scraping agents.
 * Implemented a workflow server and client to allocate work for the research client and other research and internet downloader/scraping tools,